 Cap Exceptions Available

-- Miller’s salary becomes fully guaranteed after July 24.
+- Pasecniks’ salary becomes fully guaranteed after July 8.

-- The cap holds for De Colo, Nogueira, and Thompson remain on the Raptors’ books because they haven’t been renounced after going unsigned in previous years.
+- The cap holds for Lawson, Randle, and Sessions remain on the Wizards’ books because they haven’t been renounced after going unsigned in 2019/20.
 They can’t be used in a sign-and-trade deal.

-Note: Minimum-salary and rookie-scale cap holds are estimates based on salary cap projections and could increase or decrease depending on where the cap lands.
+Note: Minimum-salary and rookie-scale cap holds are based on the salary cap and could increase or decrease depending on where the cap lands.